Juddycoil/simple_shell/README.md

 ## Credits

-All codes written by Adesokan David Olatunji J.
+All codes written by Chinez Michael and David Olatunji J.